IanWold/ianwold.github.io/Site/Posts/console2048.md

 	"contents": false,
 	"hero": "photo-1603290989168-0cab99a6e996",
     "related": [
-		{ "title": "An Introduction to Sprache", "description": "Sprache is a parser-combinator library for C# that uses Linq to construct parsers.
-In this post I describe the fundamentals of understanding grammars and parsing them with Sprache, with several real-world examples.", "fileName": "sprache" }, { "title": "Meanwhile in the Windows Console ...
+        { "title": "Meanwhile in the Windows Console ...
 Minesweeper!", "description": "My tyranny of classic game implementations in the console expands.
-Knows it no end?", "fileName": "console_minesweeper" }, { "title": "The Outrage Engine", "description": "Perhaps an ASCII game in the Windows Console is ridiculous.
-Something akin to Dwarf Fortress comes to mind, so it's not entirely off the mark.
-But a game engine devoted to ASCII games in the console?
-Perhaps that's outrageous.
-I don't know if it's been done (or is being done) currently, but that's what I'm doing right now, and I've called it the Outrage Engine.", "fileName": "outrage_engine" }
+Knows it no end?", "fileName": "console_minesweeper" }, { "title": "An Introduction to Sprache", "description": "Sprache is a parser-combinator library for C# that uses Linq to construct parsers.
+In this post I describe the fundamentals of understanding grammars and parsing them with Sprache, with several real-world examples.", "fileName": "sprache" }
     ]
 }
 ;;;